 One of BCI's most rewarding branding projects has been with a very sophisticated hotel development firm, The Robert Green Company (therobertgreencompany.com).
 It is a boutique company in size, yet it has a track record and hotel product second to none.
 The Robert Green Company develops and finances luxury resorts throughout the US.
 Iconic properties include Four Seasons Jackson Hole and Four Seasons Silicon Valley.

 Affirmed Housing Group (affirmedhousing.com) approached BCI in early 2010, requesting that BCI assist with the grand opening of its newest project, Ten Fifty B, the tallest all-affordable residential tower on the West Coast.
-After a successful event attended by over 300 guests including media, industry VIPs, and elected officials, BCI has become the agency of record for the regional leader in green, affordable multi-family housing.
+After a successful event attended by over 300 guests including media, industry VIPs, and elected officials, BCI has become the agency of record for a national leader in green, affordable multi-family housing.

-Since partnering with Affirmed Housing Group , BCI has performed corporate communication services, media relations, and special event services for Affirmed Housing Group and half a dozen of its projects throughout California including: Ten Fifty B, Riverwalk, Magnolia Court, Sage Pointe, Connections Housing, City Scene, Orange Gardens, Monte Vista, Solterra, and Lotus Garden.
+Since partnering with Affirmed Housing Group , BCI has performed corporate communication services, media relations, and special event services for Affirmed Housing Group and over a dozen of its projects throughout California including: Ten Fifty B, Riverwalk, Magnolia Court, Sage Pointe, Connections Housing, and Lotus Garden.
 BCI has been successful in garnering national media coverage for Affirmed Housing Group and its state-wide projects.

 BCI partnered with Turner Construction Company (turnerconstruction.com) in August 2009 to represent the San Diego business unit.
 Since then, BCI has garnered over a hundred national, regional, and local news articles and dozens of television features, including a full-page spread in the San Diego Union-Tribune, with a readership of over one (1) million.
 BCI represented Turner Construction Company from construction through completion of its signature projects: the $185 million San Diego new Central Library and the $1 billion Green Build Terminal 2 Expansion at the San Diego International Airport.
 As a result of this regional success, BCI increased its geographic scope, representing the company through the Southern California region, including Los Angeles, Orange, and San Diego Counties, and in Arizona.

 In March 2013, the Del Mar Country Club (delmarcountryclub.com) retained BCI to promote their Second Annual Fundraiser to benefit the SEAL – Naval Special Warfare (NSW) Family Foundation.
-In less than three weeks, BCI was successful in garnering tens of thousands of dollars worth of media exposure, in an event that resulted in $1.6 million raised for the SEAL – NSW Family Foundation.
+In less than three weeks, BCI was successful in garnering tens of thousands of dollars’ worth of media exposure, in an event that resulted in $1.6 million raised for the SEAL – NSW Family Foundation.
 Distinguished guests included New Orleans Saints quarterback Drew Brees, former NFL linebacker Donnie Edwards, and chef restaurateur and TV host Brian Malarkey, among others.
 The press release was picked up by more than 225 online media outlets, six (6) local print publications, and three (3) television news programs.
 Most notably, the event photo was displayed twice on the jumbotrons in Times Square in New York City and five times in Las Vegas.
+In early 2016, the SEAL NSW Family Foundation again approached BCI to promote is annual San Diego Fundraiser.
+BCI’s press release was again picked up by hundreds of media outlets and local press with a potential audience of more than 100,000,000.

 After the San Diego Film Festival (sdfilmfest.com) came under new leadership in 2012, BCI was approached about managing the media relations efforts for the multi-day event.
 For the first time, the festival would take place in two locations: Downtown San Diego and La Jolla.
 Festival organizers needed help informing the public about the new location and the new leadership.
 After three months of intense media relations, BCI secured approximately 130 placements in local, regional, and trade publications and garnered 22 hits on local television.
 These placements had a reach of over 400 million people with an estimated ad value of over $700,000.